-4. Students must demonstrate satisfactory achievement of course objectives through fulfillment of course projects.
+4. Students must demonstrate satisfactory achievement of course objectives through the fulfillment of course projects.

 5. All projects will require students to work both inside and outside of class.
 Assignments turned in late will be decreased by 1/2 points for each day the assignment is late.
 Example: 20 points will equal 10 after 1 day.
 20 points will be 5 points after 2 days late.

 Absences are not excused.
-Attendance is mandatory in all scheduled classes and labs as all absences in a studio environment impede student progress.
+Attendance is mandatory for all scheduled classes and labs as all absences in a studio environment impede student progress.
 For absences occurring during the withdrawal period:

 For courses meeting twice per week, students who are absent a sixth (6) time should withdraw from the course or will be given an E. For clarification speak to your instructor.